etiennebr/rstdocs/Applications/Segmentation/ConnectedComponentSegmentation.rst

 The segmentation shape.

 **Mask expression**
-Mask mathematical expression (only if support image is given)
+Mask mathematical expression (only if support image is given).

 **Connected Component Expression**
-Formula used for connected component segmentation
+Formula used for connected component segmentation.

 **Minimum Object Size**
-Min object size (area in pixel)
+Min object size (area in pixel).

 **OBIA Expression**
-OBIA mathematical expression
+OBIA mathematical expression.

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).